Home treatment is the most important

 part of treating

 chronic fatigue syndrome (CFS).
-If you have CFS, you
+You

 Adjust your schedule to take advantage